 |

-Following the path of Graining Water |
+| Following the path of Graining Water |

 But after having a little rest, it is time to get back on with the business in hand - and as I continue on, the path eventually pulls up off the path of the stream, to join up with a very minor road - and then cuts east along a farm track, to join up with Walshaw Dean Lower Reservoir.

-Crossing over the head of the reservoir, and then walking alongside it, I pass on to reach Walshaw Dean Middle Reservoir - although I'm sad to say that this path will never reach Walshaw Dean Upper Reservoir, and so you will not get the chance here to complete the full Walshaw Dean Reservoir set, without going off route.
+Crossing over the head of the reservoir, and then walking alongside it, I walk on to reach Walshaw Dean Middle Reservoir - although I'm sad to say that this path will never reach Walshaw Dean Upper Reservoir, and so you will not get the chance here to complete the full Walshaw Dean Reservoir set, without going off route.

 |

-Walshaw Dean Middle Reservoir |
+| Walshaw Dean Middle Reservoir |

 But having safely navigated past these dangers, the path heads up on a long climb, up above the reservoir, to then rise up nearly to the top of Withins Height.